{+ Free Tracking Spreadsheet Download}

 - Checkout 51

-- SavingStar
+- ReceiptHog

-Rewards credit card
+7. Rewards credit card

 Not everyone uses credit cards, but we do have one.
 It’s a rewards card that gives us a percentage back on all of our purchases.
 We use it for gas, groceries, recurring bill payments, and planned purchases.
-Even though we are fairly conservative shoppers, we still earn at least $250/yr from our card.

-Track the Money
+Track the ‘Little Money’ Savings

-To make this effort worthwhile, you need to track the money.
+To make your ‘little money’ efforts worthwhile, you need to track the money.
 One way is to write everything down in a notebook.
 Another — my personal choice — is to use a spreadsheet page.
-I made a simple spreadsheet in Google Sheets for you — access it HERE.
-Then, click “File > Download as > your preferred format” to save a copy for yourself.
-From there you can personalize the spreadsheet to fit your own style.

 The first page is for people who like to track every single thing and make notes.
 More scrolling, but more detailed.